 Circle Dinners provide the opportunity to socialize over a delicious potluck dinner in a private home and become better acquainted with fellow UUs.
 Everyone who has been vaccinated for Covid-19 is welcome, singles and couples alike, regardless of dietary restrictions.
 We can also provide rides, as needed.
 Watch our publications for the next dinner date and sign-up information.
 Circle dinners are hosted approximately four dates per year, at multiple locations.
 We will also continue to hold virtual Circle Dinners for those who cannot attend in person.

 Multi-generational Potlucks: Friday night potlucks for all ages are scheduled once a month from September to May, and are held in Channing Hall.
 Different committees or programs step up to host each dinner, and often present an event, film, or discussion after the meal.
 You can either bring a dish to share or pay a nominal fee instead.
 Depending on the after-dinner activity, child care may be provided during the program.
 (Postponed until possibly later Fall 2021.)

 Walker Book Club: We offer a potluck supper and book discussion on the second Sunday of every month at 5:30 p.m. in Channing Hall.
-Read our newsletters to find out what the upcoming book title and dates are!
+Check out Windows Weekly to find out what the upcoming book title and dates are!

 Personal Growth and Development